diku-dk/futhark/docs/versus-other-languages.rst

-conveniences (built-in array types) and one complicated and unusual feature (in-place updates via uniqueness types, see :ref:`in-place-updates`), a programmer familiar with a common functional language should be able to deduce easily the meaning of a Futhark program, and quickly start writing their own programs.
+conveniences (built-in array types) and one complicated and unusual feature (in-place updates via uniqueness types, see :ref:`in-place-updates`), a programmer familiar with a common functional language should be able to easily understand the meaning of a Futhark program, and quickly start writing their own programs.
 To speed up this process, we describe, in the following, some of the various quirks and unexpected limitations imposed by Futhark.
 It is